 Why is the Great Hall Project needed?

 With the growth DEN is experiencing and the aging infrastructure, we must plan for the future.
-The facility is starting to age and is in need of major maintenance and upgrades.
-Jeppesen Terminal was built to serve only 50 million annual passengers.
-Today, we serve more than 64 million.
-TSA checkpoints are at capacity.
-Also, the airport has an underutilized and inefficient ticketing area and is lacking concessionaires to accommodate projected passenger growth.
+The facility is starting to age and needs major maintenance and upgrades.
+Jeppesen Terminal was built to serve only 50 million annual passengers and we served over 64 million passengers in 2018.
+Currently, TSA checkpoints are at capacity.
+The airport also has an underutilized and inefficient ticket lobby space and is lacking the adequate amount of concessionaires to accommodate projected passenger growth.

 What will happen with the TSA checkpoints?

 The Great Hall Project is designed to make the security screening process more efficient and less stressful for travelers.
-The project will greatly enhance security by moving today’s TSA screening checkpoints from Level 5 to Level 6 and create a new prototype for TSA that will increase passenger throughput.
+The project will greatly enhance security by moving today’s TSA screening checkpoints from Level 5 to Level 6 and create a new prototype for TSA that will increase passenger throughput and increase safety.

 Will taxpayers be responsible for this construction in any way?